twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/machines/containers-and-vms.md

 {{- end }}
 ```

+!!! warning

+    Setting the `sourceDir` configuration variable to `.chezmoi.sourceDir` is
+    required because Codespaces clones your dotfiles repo to a different one to
+    chezmoi's default.

 This sets the `codespaces` template variable, so you don't have to repeat `(env
 "CODESPACES")` in your templates.
 It also sets the `sourceDir` configuration to
 the `--source` argument passed in `chezmoi init`.